 So, take an hour out of your day, and embrace your inner geek as we reveal how to engage your team with an in-company challenge like we did.

 Part One: Create the player signup typeform

 You’ll need a typeform to sign players up to the tournament – if they dare!
 For our FIFA 19 Office Challenge we went for something simple but enticing.
 We had a designer create something that had a FIFA feel to it.
 Here’s what it looks like:

 You can download the player signup template here.
 Here’s a breakdown of how this typeform was set up.
 You are free to start from scratch and customize it for your own office tournament:

-2. Next we added question blocks to collect the information we needed from the new players: name, email address, and Slack handle.
-We made all of these blocks ‘Required’ because this is all essential data.
+2. Next we added questions to collect the information we needed from the new players: name, email address, and Slack handle.
+We made all of these questions ‘Required’ because this is all essential data.
 Oh, and we threw in an animated GIF in the first question.

 3. To finish off, we made a Thank You Screen and added a motivational image.
 We piped in the player’s name from the first question using the Variables feature.
 We also changed the button text, explaining that the button will allow the person to add a new player, if they need to.